raspberrypi/documentation/usage/scratch/gpio/README.md

 - magnetometer/compass
 - mini-joystick actions left/right/up/down/return

+Set `AddOn` to `SenseHAT`.
 Commands supported

 - `clearleds` - sets all LEDs to background colour
 - `ledbackground`
 - `ledforeground` - set the background & foreground colours for the string & graph commands to use.
 Colour is specified with either
-    + a name from the list `red cyan blue gray black white green brown orange yellow magenta palered paletan lightred paleblue palebuff darkgray lightblue…`
+    + a name from the list `red cyan blue gray black white green brown orange yellow magenta palered paletan lightred paleblue palebuff darkgray lightblue…` ie `ledforegroundcyan`
     + an html style six hex digit number `#RRGGBB`
 - `ledscrollspeed` - number of milliseconds delay per step of scrolling a string
-- `ledscrollstring` - scroll the following string with the previously set foreground & background colours
+- `ledscrollstring` - scroll the following string with the previously set foreground & background colours i.e. `ledscrollstringHelloWorld`
 - `ledshowchar` - show just a single character with the previously set foreground & background colours
-- `ledbargraph12345678` - make a simple bar graph of up to 8 digits (values 0..8) with the previously set foreground & background colours
+- `ledbargraph` + 8 digits - make a simple bar graph of up to 8 digits (values 0..8) with the previously set foreground & background colours i.e. `ledbargraph20614590`
-- `ledshowsprite+name of sprite` - display the named sprite on the LEDs; the sprite is centred over the 8x8 array and so you may see very little of a large sprite.
+- `ledshowsprite+name of sprite` - display the named sprite on the LEDs; the sprite is centred over the 8x8 array and so you may see very little of a large sprite i.e `ledshowspriteSprite1`

 The accelerometer, gyro & compass raw & scaled X,Y,Z values are available as sensor variables but are not at all well calibrated as yet.
 The maths to convert them to useful integrated values remains to be done.

 #### PiLite

 This card provides a simple array of while LEDs that can be addressed individually or treated as a scrolling text display, a bargraph or a vu meter.
-It works via the gpio serial port and presents some interesting challenges despite its apparent simplicity.
+It works via the gpio serial port and presents some interesting challenges despite its apparent simplicity, not least in setting up the serial connection.

+Set `AddOn` to `PiLite`.
 Commands currently supported

 - `allon`, `alloff`